 - Struggle to persevere through difficulties in homework

-- Overreacts to negative situations (being disciplined, getting a bad grade, losing a game)
+- Overreacts to negative situations (when disciplined, getting a bad grade, losing a game)

 - May unexpectedly laugh hysterically or burst into tears